solliancenet/dp-203-v2/Instructions/Labs/04/README.md

     ![The run button is highlighted.](media/sql-run.png "Run")

     Please note that there are no data results for this query.
-You should see messages similar to the following:

-    ```text
-    Started executing query at Line 1

-    (Affected rows: 0)
-    (Affected rows: 0)
-    (Affected rows: 0)
-    (Affected rows: 0)
-    Total execution time: 00:00:00.240
-    ```

 3. Replace the SQL script with the following to select from the population external table, filtered by 2019 data where the population is greater than 100 million: